nuuuwan/news_lk3_data/README.md

 The Colombo Consumer Price Index (CCPI), the official’s preferred inflation gauge deceased to 5.9 percent in February from the 6.4 percent recorded in January.

+The CCPI contracted from 200.7 to 200.6 points, data from Department of Census and Statistics showed.

 In February, annual inflation (point) in the food category increased to 3.5 percent Year-on-Year (YoY).
 In January 2024 it was recorded at 3.3 percent.

 Meanwhile, the annual inflation (point) in non-food category for February 2024 eased to 7.0 percent as against 7.9 percent in January 2024.